carpentries/docs.carpentries.org/source/handbooks/subcommunity_leaders.md

 ### Mailing List

 You can access The Carpentries mailing lists from [Topicbox](https://carpentries.topicbox.com/groups/latest).
 The [Subcommunity Leaders list](https://carpentries.topicbox.com/groups/carpentries-subcommunity-leade) is used for announcements relevant to Subcommunity Leaders.
 To join one or more Carpentries mailing lists, you will need to [create a login](https://carpentries.topicbox.com/groups/latest).
-Once you have done this, you can scroll through the list of groups and click “Join the Conversation” (for open mailing) or “Request to Join” (for those mailing lists requiring administrator approval).
+Once you have done this, you can scroll through the list of groups and click “Join the Conversation” (for open mailing lists) or “Request to Join” (for mailing lists requiring administrator approval).
 If you are new to Topicbox, please check out our [Topicbox Quick Start Guide](https://doi.org/10.5281/zenodo.14235643).